CarbonORM/CarbonPHP/README.md

 ## Credits

-CarbonPHP was created by Richard Tyler Miles and inspired by Tom Frost.
+CarbonPHP was created by Richard Tyler Miles and inspired by [Tom Frost's](https://github.com/TomFrost) [Hydrogen](https://github.com/TomFrost/Hydrogen).

 Contributors can be found in the GitHub Contributor Listing.